digital-work-lab/theses/index.md

 - The [Bamberg Center for Empirical Studies (BACES)](https://www.uni-bamberg.de/baces/){: target="_blank"} offers free consultation related to data management and statistical analyses
 - The [writing section](https://digital-work-lab.github.io/handbook/docs/20-research/20_processes/20.29.writing.html) (in particular correct citation practices)
 - The [guideline for the use of digital tools](docs/digital_tools.html)
-- Note: ethics statements cannot be issued for thesis, but students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page.
+- Note: ethics statements cannot be issued for a thesis, but students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page.

 It is good practice to write the thesis in a Git-versioned repository, add notes from the meetings to the README.md file, and give your thesis advisor access to the repository.